-Intended outcome Success criteria An increase in the literacy ability of all PP students over their curriculum journey at Holgate An increase in the number of students achieving chronological reading ages over time.
-An increase in attainment in KS4 English in terms of grade 4+ and grade 5+ Reduce the curriculum gaps in line with precovid cohorts to ensure that PP students are provided with a full educational grounding to enter post-16 destinations with.
+Intended outcome Success criteria An increase in the literacy ability of all PP students over their curriculum journey at Holgate by integrating oracy in all lessons An increase in the number of students achieving chronological reading ages over time.
+An increase in attainment in KS4 English in terms of grade 4+ and grade 5+ Reduce the curriculum gaps in line with pre- covid cohorts to ensure that PP students are provided with a full educational grounding to enter post-16 destinations with.
 An emphasis on Quality First teaching to ensure that curriculum gaps are identified and tackled leading to an increase in the number of lessons deemed to be highly effective.
 Lessons are highly effective and challenge the gaps in learning that have occurred due to the pandemic.
-An increase in the numeracy ability of all PP students over their curriculum journey at Holgate.
-An increase in attainment in KS4 Mathematics in terms of grade 4+ and grade 5+.
+An increase in the numeracy ability of all PP students over their curriculum journey at Holgate by introducing numeracy in all subjects through cross curriculum An increase in attainment in KS4 Mathematics in terms of grade 4+ and grade 5+.
 An increase in the number of students going on to pursue Level 3 Mathematics qualifications Narrowing the achievement gap between PP and non-PP pupils without detriment to the non pp cohort.
 A reduction in the P8 PP gap towards national PP performance of -0.45 then P8 for full cohort at P8 0.
 An increase in Basics 4+ and Basics 5+ for PP students towards the 2019 national PP average of 44.7% and 24.5% respectively then the 2019 national average (all) 64.6% and 43.2% respectively.
 An increase in A8 for PP students towards the 2019 national PP average of 36.7 then the 2019 national average (all) of 46.7.
 Narrowing the attendance gap between PP and non-PP students without detriment to the non pp cohort.
+This intended outcome is already in motion.
 A reduction in the attendance gap between PP and non-PP students towards National PP attendance to National (all) attendance.
 A reduction in the PA figure between PP and non-PP students towards National PP PA figures to National (all) PA figures.
 With effect from HT4 onwards.
 (HT1 -3 FTE figures will be skewed as a result of commitment to consistent graduated response to persistent and deliberate harmful or disruptive behaviour.
 Narrowing the behavioural gap between PP and non-PP students without detriment to the non pp cohort.
 A reduction in the FTE gap between PP and non-PP students towards National PP FTE to National (all) FTE.
 Increasing aspiration amongst Pupil Premium (PP) students without detriment to the non pp cohort.
-An increase in the percentage of PP students accessing Level 3 post-16 destinations to achieve in line with national average NEET figures.
+Target setting is part of the new strategy to increase confidence and self- esteem among PP students An increase in the percentage of PP students accessing Level 3 post-16 destinations to achieve in line with national average NEET figures.